 The amount of “equity” in the project is very important to any lender, it provides flexibility and options for finance.

-We can help fund all stages of the construction cycle, from financing the initial property purchase through to approval costs and construction drawdowns.
+We can help fund all stages of the construction cycle, from financing the initial property purchase to approval of costs and construction drawdowns.

 Typical property development structures fall into four (4) main categories:

-Full Doc Development Finance Facilities – sourced by Banks and other major financials institutions, usually require pre-sales to cover major debt, and current up-to-date financials, however it’s the cheapest form of construction finance currently available in terms of Interest rates.
+Full Doc Development Finance Facilities – sourced by banks and other major financial institutions, usually require pre-sales to cover major debt and current up-to-date financials.
+However, it’s the cheapest form of construction finance currently available in terms of interest rates.

 Higher than bank LVR (stretched) Construction Finance – facilities that go to a higher LVR than typical lenders on a senior debt basis without using a mezzanine facility.
-It can extend to 75% of GRV, we will not fund or recommend to fund any project with a higher LVR, the risk is to high and many projects with an LVR higher than 75% gave also a higher failure rate.
+It can extend to 75% of GRV.
+However, we will not fund or recommend to fund any project with a higher LVR since the risk is too high and many projects with an LVR higher than 75% also gave a higher failure rate.

-Low Doc Finance – In some cases requires No Pre-Sales and is usually sourced through private investors/lenders.
-The main advantage is they generally do not require pre-sales or financials, the approval is project driven.
-They “can” be more flexible in lending criteria, however are more expensive and fixed term “period” in months for completion of the project.
+Low Doc Finance – Some cases require No Pre-Sales and are usually sourced through private investors/lenders.
+The main advantage is they generally do not require pre-sales or financials since the approval is project driven.
+They “can” be more flexible in lending criteria.
+However, they are more expensive and have a fixed term “period” in months for completion of the project.
 If the project “completion and settlements from sales” (not construction) exceeds this period, heaving penalties can apply.

 No Doc Finance – Purely project driven, similar to Low Doc Finance but much more expensive and not recommended.

-To confirm the figures provided by the Developer, the lender will proceed to provide quotations for a QS (Quantity Surveyor’s) report immediately.
-MOST IMPORTANT
+To confirm the figures provided by the developer, the lender will proceed to provide quotations for a QS (Quantity Surveyor’s) report immediately.

 The first steps here will be getting an initial QS report, trade summary, and builder contract, and valuation under a residual land value and on-completion Inc and Ex GST (informed by the latter).